Bridn/CakePHP-3.x-Taxonomy-Plugin/README.md

 Simple Taxonomy Plugin.
 version 0.1

-1 - Import first SQL file config/taxonomy_plugin.sql in your database.
+1 - First import the SQL file : config/taxonomy_plugin.sql in your database.

 2 - Add the behavior to your Table model :